Asif Afridi: Personal life

-Asif Afridi was born on 25 December 1986 in Peshawar, Pakistan.
-He is married and has five children, four sons and one daughter, who suffers from cerebral palsy.
+Asif Afridi was born on 25 December 1986 in Peshawar, Pakistan to a tribal leader and former government minister, Waris Khan Afridi, who has served as Minister of State for States and Frontier Regions in the first government of Benazir Bhutto.
+He is married and has five children, four sons and one daughter, who has cerebral palsy.

 Domestic career

 Afridi made his first-class debut in 2009.
-He hails from Khyber Pakhtunkhwa and has represented regional teams including Khyber Agency and Federally Administered Tribal Areas (FATA) in Pakistan’s domestic cricket.
+He hails from Khyber Pakhtunkhwa and has represented regional teams including Khyber Agency and Federally Administered Tribal Areas (FATA) in Pakistan's domestic cricket.

 He played in 2017–18 Quaid-e-Azam Trophy and was the leading wicket-taker for FATA, with 30 dismissals in seven matches.
 He was also the leading wicket-taker for FATA in the 2018–19 Quaid-e-Azam Trophy, with thirty dismissals in seven matches.

 In January 2021, Afridi was named in Khyber Pakhtunkhwa's squad for the 2020–21 Pakistan Cup.
 In the final of the tournament, he took a five-wicket haul, to be named the player of the match and the bowler of the tournament.

 In February 2023, Afridi was banned by the Pakistan Cricket Board (PCB) from all cricket for a period of two years for failing to report an approach "to engage in corrupt conduct" during the National Twenty20 Cup.
 The ban was later reduced to one year.